ZhaofengGit/gitskills/readme.txt

-Creating a new brabch is quick.
+Creating a new brabch is quick & simple.